-Parakeets, or Budgerigars, as they call them across the pond, are popular pets that can bring a lot of joy into your family’s life.
+Parakeets are popular pets that can bring a lot of joy into your family’s life.
 Their endearing personality and intelligence are traits that make them even more enjoyable as avian companions.
 All these things explain the over 20 million pet birds across the country.
 Budgies are native to Australia but have been introduced into the United States and Puerto Rico.

 The ASPCA estimates the cost of owning a small bird at just over $300 a year.
-Over 60% of your expenses typically goes toward food.
+Over 60% of your expenses typically go toward food.
 Parakeets can live up to 10 or more years if you provide them with the correct cage setup and a healthy diet.
 That makes your choice of food vital to the well-being of your pet.